There are so many things we’re told to do if we have cancer, yet there are also things we shouldn’t be doing.

 And after you’ve carefully picked the physician/cancer center that fits with your personal needs, don’t be afraid to ask questions.
 The sheer amount of information on cancer that is coming out every day makes it impossible for any one person to stay on top of everything.
 Ask your physician questions, and don’t be afraid to ask her to ask questions as well.

-- When do You Need a Second Opinion?
+- When You Need a Second Opinion and How Find One

 - Choosing the Right Doctor for Your Medical Care